dhanasekars/CRUD-microservices/README.md

 ## Docker

-You can run Docker file to create a container.
+You can run the Docker file to create a container.
 > :warning: **Do port mapping to <your_prefered_port>:8000**.